novalixofficial/NovaWebApp/README.md

 # NovaWebApp
-Official repository of tools and web applications developed by the Novalix Computational Chemistry Team
+The official repository of tools and web applications developed by the Novalix Computational Chemistry Team